paprikati/paprikati.github.io/_posts/2020-10-06-here-be-dragons.md

 ---

 As you grow a codebase, eventually (or perhaps quite quickly) certain parts become 'scary'.
 "Here Be Dragons" is an actual quote from a codebase I've worked on.
+Let's talk about how to manage this kind of code.

 ## Why does stuff get scary?